What caught my eye this week.

 How to get the best value from pension annuities – Guardian

-Get up to £1,500 cashback when you transfer your cash and/or investments to Charles Stanley.
+Get up to £1,500 cashback when you transfer your cash and/or investments through this link.
 Terms apply – Charles Stanley

 The best money-making apps and websites – Be Clever With Your Cash